 Spinal decompression is a very effective way to relieve and heal injuries, including disc bulges, disc injuries, disc herniations, or protrusions by aiding in the recovery and healing of ligaments and tissues that have been injured.
-Using a multi-disciplined approach, we combine cutting edge treatments for pain management, including physical therapy, spinal rehabilitation, neuropathy, chiropractic care, acupuncture and other highly effective treatment methods.
+Using a multi-disciplined approach, we combine cutting edge treatments for pain management, including physical therapy, spinal rehabilitation, neuropathy, chiropractic care and other highly effective treatment methods.
 This not only treats the disc injuries, it also helps to regenerate and heal the injured tissues and discs.

 - Spinal Decompression